Updated June 28, 2021

 Your home insurance policy may cover up to five different types of coverage.
 These five common coverage options are:

-- Dwelling protection, which covers losses or damage done to the building itself
+Dwelling Coverage, which protects losses or damage done to the building itself, and covers replacement cost.

-Homeowners insurance policies come in eight basic flavors, although only a few of these policy types will apply to you.
-The type of policy you have will determine what losses that policy will cover.
+Homeowners insurance policies come in eight basic forms, although only a few of these policy types will apply to you.
+You’ll also have the option of adding additional coverages that might be a good idea if your area is considered high-risk to weather.
+These optional coverages will allow you to have property insurance with limited exclusions.
+The type of policy you have will determine what losses that policy will cover and your personal insurance costs.
 Briefly, the eight types of home insurance policies are:

 HO-1, Basic Form insurance, which covers only a handful of specific perils: